-The Pacific Coastal & Marine Science Center of the USGS studies the coasts of the western United States, including Alaska and Hawai`i.
+The Pacific Coastal and Marine Science Center of the USGS studies the coasts of the western United States, including Alaska and Hawai`i.
 Team scientists conduct research, monitor processes, and develop information about coastal and marine geologic hazards, environmental conditions, habitats, and energy and mineral resources.
 This information helps managers at all levels of government and in the private sector make informed decisions about the use and protection of national coastal and ocean resources.

-The Pacific Coastal & Marine Science Center consists of about 100 people located in Santa Cruz and Menlo Park, California.
+The Pacific Coastal and Marine Science Center consists of about 100 people located in Santa Cruz and Menlo Park, California.
 Work and staff are integrated with the other USGS Coastal and Marine Geology centers in Woods Hole, Massachusetts, and St. Petersburg, Florida.

 Read about the hottest research news and information in the USGS monthly newsletter Sound Waves.

 Sea-cliff collapse and loss of beach sand are among the coastal-erosion problems being studied by team scientists.
 Field measurements—including repeated high-resolution lidar (light detection and ranging) surveys of coastal cliffs, surf-zone current measurements, and detailed mapping of beach topography and nearshore bathymetry—are combined with conceptual and numerical models in order to quantify short- and long-term coastal changes, develop predictive models, and assist regional coastal-zone and sediment management.
 Partners include local, State, and Federal agencies and academic institutions.

 Above, Andrew Schwartz and Dan Hanes maneuver a current profiler for a study of surf-zone hydrodynamics at Ocean Beach, on the west side of San Francisco, California.
 Beach erosion has been a continuing problem in this area, and this fieldwork is part of an effort to document, analyze, and simulate the processes that control sand transport and sedimentation patterns.